 This dataset includes Level 1B (L1B) and Level 2 (L2) data products from the MODIS/ASTER Airborne Simulator (MASTER) instrument.
-The spectral data were collected as part of the Western Diversity Time Series (WDTS, formerly HyspIRI) airborne campaign during nine flights aboard a NASA ER-2 aircraft over selected areas of California and Nevada, U.S., from 2021-02-09 to 2021-04-02.
+The spectral data were collected as part of the Western Diversity Time Series (WDTS, formerly HyspIRI) airborne campaign during 12 flights aboard a NASA ER-2 aircraft over California and Nevada, U.S., from 2023-03-31 to 2023-05-02.
 The WDTS campaign will observe California's ecosystems and provide critical information on natural disasters such as volcanoes, wildfires, and drought.
 MASTER products can identify vegetation type and health and provide a benchmark for the state of the ecosystems against which future changes can be assessed.
 Data products include L1B georeferenced multispectral imagery of calibrated radiance in 50 bands covering wavelengths of 0.460 to 12.879 micrometers at approximately 50-meter spatial resolution.
-Derived L2 data products are emissivity in 5 bands in thermal infrared range (8.58 to 12.13 micrometers) and land surface temperature.
+Derived L2 data products are emissivity in five bands in thermal infrared range (8.58 to 12.13 micrometers) and land surface temperature.
 The L1B file format is HDF-4, and L2 products are provided in ENVI and KMZ formats.
 In addition, the dataset includes the flight path, spectral band information, instrument configuration, ancillary notes, and summary information for each flight, and browse images derived from each L1B data file.